Grade Forgiveness

 Beginning with the summer 2020 semester, Penn State is implementing a new grade forgiveness option for undergraduate students.
 Under this new policy, if a student earns a D or F grade in a course but then repeats the course and earns a better grade, the original grade can be forgiven.
 If a grade forgiveness request is approved, the original course still will appear on the student's official transcript, but will not earn credit or count towards the student's term or cumulative GPA.

-Before submitting a request for grade forgiveness, please read the H-2 Undergraduate Grade Forgiveness procedure, which includes the complete policy and procedure regarding grade forgiveness, as well as the Grade Forgiveness Request form that students will complete with consultation from their academic adviser.
-Students should submit the completed form to their academic adviser.
+Before submitting a request for grade forgiveness, please read the H-2 Undergraduate Grade Forgiveness procedure, which includes the complete policy and procedure regarding grade forgiveness.
+Students should consult with their academic adviser before submitting a Grade Forgiveness Request form.

 Timothy Smalarz tjs421@psu.edu